SimonCB765/CKDOntology/ReminderNotes.md

 - Hyperparathyroidism (Secondary)
     - Secondary hyperparathyroidism refers to the excessive secretion of parathyroid hormone by the parathyroid glands in response to hypocalcemia (low blood calcium levels) and associated hyperplasia of the glands.
 - Hyperphosphatemia
+    - Hyperphosphatemia, due to reduced phosphate excretion, follows the decrease in glomerular filtration.
+Hyperphosphatemia is associated with increased cardiovascular risk, being a direct stimulus to vascular calcification.[9]
+Moreover, circulating concentrations of fibroblast growth factor-23 (FGF-23) increase progressively as the renal capacity for phosphate excretion declines, but this adaptative response may also contribute to left ventricular hypertrophy and increased mortality in CKD patients.[10][11]
 - Hypertension
 - Hypervolemia
 - Hypoalbuminemia